-2. Push the bulb holder downwards and withdraw the bulb holder from the reflector.
+2. Rotate the bulb holder clockwise to disengage.
+Withdraw the bulb holder from the reflector.

-- 3. Detach the bulb from the bulb holder and replace the bulb. - 4.
-Insert the bulb holder into the reflector. - 5.
+- 3. Disengage the bulb holder from the plug connector by pressing the retaining lug. - 4.
+Replace the bulb and connect bulb holder with the plug connector. - 5.
+Insert the bulb holder, engaging the two lugs into the reflector and rotate anticlockwise to secure. - 6.
 Fit the cap and rotate clockwise.